What’s the issue?

 Extinguishing liabilities with equity instruments

-The equity instruments are measured at fair value, unless that fair value cannot be measured reliably.
+The equity instruments are measured at fair value, unless their fair value cannot be measured reliably.
 In this case, the equity instruments are measured with reference to the fair value of the financial liability extinguished.
 When measuring the fair value of an extinguished financial liability that includes a demand feature, paragraph 472 of IFRS 13 Fair Value Measurement is not applied.
 [IFRIC 19.6–7]

 The difference between the carrying amount of the financial liability and the fair value of the equity instruments is recognised in profit or loss.
 [IFRIC 19.9]